Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

 \subsubsection{Coverage under easy settings}

-We implement both \Cref{pred1} and \Cref{pred2} separately and test them on simple IID data with linear relationships between $w,x,y$.
-We also include a results for an IID synthetic data featuring a nonlinear relationship in which the upstream task is a binary classification task of diagnosing a patient for a disease given their health (using logistic regression), and the downstream model predicts the cost of treatment given the upstream probabilistic prediction (using XGBoost).
-Additionally, we implement these prediction interval methods in a \( \phi \)-mixing setting which we provide guarantees for in \Cref{mixingextension} where the data is generated by a stationary AR(1) process with bounded uniform noise (known to be a \( \phi \)-mixing process \cite{athreya1986note}) and linear relationships between \( w, x, y \).
+We implement both Definition~\ref{pred1} and Definition~\ref{pred2} separately and test them on simple IID data with linear relationships between $w,x,y$.
+We also include results for IID synthetic data featuring a nonlinear relationship in which the upstream task is a binary classification task of diagnosing a patient for a disease given their health (using logistic regression), and the downstream model predicts the cost of treatment given the upstream probabilistic prediction (using XGBoost).
+Additionally, we implement these prediction interval methods in a \( \phi \)-mixing setting which we provide guarantees for in \Cref{mixingextension} where the data is generated by a stationary AR(1) process with bounded uniform noise (known to be a \( \phi \)-mixing process \citep{athreya1986note}) and linear relationships between \( w, x, y \).
 We report the width and coverage of the methods in \Cref{tab:combinedtablenonadaptive}.

-We observe that both $\text{SR}_{a,b}, \text{SR}_{c,d}$ are conservative for these settings, producing wider intervals but attaining the desired \( \alpha \) coverage guarantee.
+We observe that both $\text{SR}_{a,b}, \text{SR}_{c,d}$ are conservative for these settings, producing wider intervals but attaining the desired \( \alpha \) coverage guarantee, while CC greatly over-covers in all cases by a significant margin.
 Thus, our methods tend to over-cover in easier settings such as IID data and stationary \( \phi \)-mixing conditions because FWER hypothesis testing requires an error rate below $\alpha$ whereas for other methods simply being close is sufficient.
-However, as we see in the ablation studies below, this can be easily remedied if desired by including a tolerance for the hypothesis test itself.
+Note that $\text{SR}_{a,b}$ is without tolerance.
+Thus, as we see in the ablation studies below, over-coverage can be easily remedied if desired by including a tolerance for the hypothesis test itself, which CC is unable to do.